f18-os/file-transfer-juranga/file-transfer-lab/README.md

 This directory contains the following files:

-* fileClient.py - a python3 executable file that serves as a basic shell that can do the following:
+* fileClient.py - a python3 executable file that serves as a basic client connecting to the server from fileServer.py that can do the following:

   1. Connect to the server created by running fileServer.py

-  2. By inputting a file name that exists in the directory which this file exists in, you can send a file to the server.
+  2. By inputting a file name that exists in the directory for which this file exists in, you can send a file to the server.

-* fileServer.py - a python3 executable file that creates a naive server that listens to port 5016.
+* fileServer.py - a python3 executable file that creates a naive server that listens to port 50001

   1. Creates a server that clients can connect to in order to send files.